 Diet Tips for Digestive Health

 - Add veggies.
-You don't have to count grams of fiber to get the recommended amount.
-Instead, aim to eat 2 cups of fruit and 2 ½ cups of vegetables every day.
+You don't have to count grams of fiber to get the amount you need.
+Instead, aim to eat 2 cups of fruit and 2 1/2 cups of vegetables every day.
 Make sandwiches with roasted veggies, add a salad instead of fries to your meal, buy pre-cut vegetables to snack on with low-fat dip, keep the fruit bowl full for a handy and healthy snack, and add chopped, dried fruit to oatmeal and cereal.

 - Go for grains.
-Replace white bread, white rice, and regular pasta with whole-grain bread and whole-wheat pasta and brown rice.
-Eat more whole oats, multi-grain cereals, and whole-wheat crackers -- just be sure to choose low-fat and low-sugar options.
+Replace white bread, white rice, and regular pasta with whole-grain bread, whole wheat pasta, and brown rice.
+Eat more whole oats, multigrain cereals, and whole wheat crackers -- but be sure to choose low-fat and low-sugar options.
 Snack on air-popped popcorn instead of chips.
-When buying cereal, choose brands that have at least 5 grams of fiber per serving.
+When you buy cereal, choose brands that have at least 5 grams of fiber per serving.

 - Bulk up on beans.
 Replace meat with a bean or legume dish at least once or twice a week.
-Add cooked beans to salads, and try bean soups and stews as main course meals.
+Add cooked beans to salads, and try bean soups and stews as main courses.

 - Add fiber gradually.
-Make changes slowly over the course of a week or so -- increasing fiber too quickly can cause bloating and gas.
+Make changes slowly over the course of a week or so -- if you up fiber too quickly, you could end up feeling bloated and gassy.
 Be patient -- it may take time for your body to adjust.

 - Consider a fiber supplement.
-If you have trouble getting enough fiber in your diet, consider a fiber supplement such as Citrucel, FiberCon, and Metamucil.
-Also called bulk-forming laxatives, fiber supplements are generally safe and non-habit forming.
-Just be sure to talk with your doctor before using them as they can interfere with some medications.
+If you have trouble getting enough fiber in your diet, a supplement might help.
+Also called bulk-forming laxatives, they’re generally safe.
+Just be sure to talk with your doctor before you use them as they can make some medications not work as well.

 - Stay hydrated.
-If you add more fiber to your diet either with food or supplements, be sure to drink more fluids to aid digestion.
-Aim for about 8 glasses a day.
-Choose low or no-calorie beverages -- drinking sugary soda and fruit drinks will add extra calories you don't need.
+If you add more fiber to your diet either with food or supplements, be sure to drink more fluids, too.
+Choose low or no-calorie beverages -- sugary soda and fruit drinks will add extra calories you don't need.

 Ease Constipation With Exercise

-Getting regular exercise not only keeps you fit, it may help you stay regular.
-Exercise can help food move more quickly through the large intestine.
-Although it's not always easy to squeeze in time to be active, these suggestions may help:
+Exercise not only keeps you fit, it may help you stay regular.
+It can help food move more quickly through your colon.
+It's not always easy to find time to be active, but try these tips:

-- Start exercising about 20 minutes, three days a week, and build up to at least 30 minutes on most days of the week.
-Always check with your doctor before starting any type of exercise plan.
+- Start exercising about 20 minutes, 3 days a week, and build up to at least 30 minutes on five or more days of the week.
+Always check with your doctor before you start any type of fitness plan.